Captainlonate/credexpproj/client/README.md

     - The canvas resizes itself to fill it's parent, but remains a square and the drawings are not skewed.
   - I only draw the "dirty" squares that changed, not the entire board.
     - That's why even at 20,000 steps, you don't see a performance hit.
+    - Drawing the entire board would have meant drawing 250,000, 60 frames per second.
+Ouch!
 - The size of the grid is based on how many total steps.
   - Notice the difference between 15, 500, 10000, 15000 steps
 - The grid lines are green when large cells need separated.
 They are white when cells are small.